humbertocxc/dropmail/README.md

 - [ ] Create a counter to refetch user's email inbox every 15s;
 - [ ] User should choose to see desktop notifications;
 - [ ] Save use data on localstorage;
-- [ ] E2E tests with Jest and React Testing Library;
 - [ ] Dockerize application;
 - [ ] Publish application